manfeltor/leadsmanager/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GNU GENERAL PUBLIC LICENSE Version 3 GPLv3 License.
 See LICENSE for details.